GeNeFRAG/DayZ-Python-Scripts-And-Tools/src/dayz_admin_tools/json/README.md

 The JSON module provides specialized utilities for processing DayZ's JSON format files, which are commonly used for object placement, item spawning, and other server configuration tasks.
 These tools help server administrators analyze item distributions, calculate areas, generate spawner configurations, and organize objects for effective server management.

-All tools in this module inherit from the `JSONTool` base class, providing consistent file handling, configuration management, and error logging capabilities.
+Most tools in this module inherit from the `XMLJSONTool` hybrid base class (which provides both XML and JSON capabilities), while the area calculation tool inherits from the specialized `JSONTool` base class.
+All tools provide consistent file handling, configuration management, and error logging capabilities.

 ## Available Tools